DMHYT/LIBS/ItemAnimHelper/README.md

 [2, 10, 5, 40, 10] - array of different intervals between which will animate the texture
 */
 ```
+Item texture will animate according to the array of different intervals in ticks
 ***
 ### **Downloading the documentation (for Visual Studio Code hints)**
 #### - Go to your mod project folder
-#### - Move TextureWorker.d.ts to toolchain/jslibs/
+#### - Move ItemAnimHelper.d.ts to toolchain/jslibs/
 #### - Do any task that builds the mod, to update documentation
 ***
 ### **INFO**
-#### This is the first version of this library, and it has only 2 methods.
+#### This is the first version of this library, and it has only 3 methods.
 You can propose new useful methods for textures in VK, and also you can propose your ideas about improvement of library's convenience and customization.
 #### [My VK Public](https://www.vk.com/dmhmods)
 #### [My VK](https://www.vk.com/vstannumdum)
 ***